How to build and scale a successful B2B marketplace

 Curating the supply and matching it with the right demand

-On a B2B marketplace platform, ensuring quality supply involves manual efforts such as supplier vetting, onboarding, and removing subpar players, especially in industries with strict standards.
+For a B2B marketplace platform, ensuring quality supply involves manual efforts such as supplier vetting, onboarding, and removing subpar players, especially in industries with strict standards.

 Supply curation includes supporting matching supply and demand.
-Some marketplaces adopt a white-glove approach to assist demand in defining requirements and connecting with the most suitable suppliers.
+Some marketplaces adopt a white-glove approach to assist demand by defining requirements and connecting with the most suitable suppliers.
 Creating a set of standard operating procedures and educating both sides of the marketplace may also help.

 • How do users connect on the platform?